Best Guitar Pedals in 2017

 If you’re looking for a reverb pedal but you’re not sure whether the Hall of Fame 2 above is right for you, the BOSS RV-500 is a good alternative to compare.

-Here are the main features worth mentioning:
+Here are the main features of the RV-500 worth mentioning (check price and full features here):

 - 32-bit AD/DA and 96kHz sampling rate